5 Broadcast Audio Specs Every Editor Must Understand

 As a smart filmmaker, you’ve asked your distributor for their required audio and video deliverables beforehand because you want to make sure you give them exactly what they need.
 The last thing you want to do is deal with costly QC revisions.
 Then, the distributor sends you the audio spec sheet, a list of technical specifications required for the broadcasting, promotion, and international distribution of your project.

 Your heart sinks and your eyes glaze over.
 What does it all mean?

 There are so many standards and different types of deliverables!
 LKFS.
 True Peak.
 Dipped.
 Un-dipped.
 LT/RT.
+(Take a look at this audio spec page for Netflix, for example.
 How do you know if you’re getting what you need from your mixer?
 How can you adhere to these standards and avoid time-consuming and costly QC kickbacks?
 My goal with this article is to de-mystify many of the terms you will find on your typical audio deliverable spec sheet and give you the practical knowledge you need to deliver the right files every time.
 So pull out your spec sheet and let’s dig in!

 Spec #1: Loudness